ruralocity/odf_recreation/README.md

 ## Future ideas

-- Add filtering interface to narrow results by state forest or type of opportunity
+- ~~Add filtering interface to narrow results by state forest or type of opportunity~~ Done!
-  - Server-rendered UI to start, front-end app later
 - Add geocoding/search by distance
 - Add a map view
 - Parse availability date ranges provided in dataset, so they can be used